Consumer Medicine Information

 - Do not have sexual intercourse without using effective means of contraception described to you by your doctor.

-- Do not donate sperm during treatment or treatment interruption, or for at least 1 week after stopping treatment.
+donate sperm during treatment or treatment interruption, or for at least 1 week after stopping treatment.

 Revlimid can pass into human semen.